balenaltd/handbook/Architecture-Calls.md

   3. Fix user problem, add some type of user authorization, we need to figure out levels of access to grant engineers, and how these will be granted
   4. Add proxy/vpn support for selected users to ssh to hostOS

-Also discussed how to drop the all powerful ssh key
+*Extra: discussed how to drop the all powerful ssh key*
-suggestion:
  - Have device query public ssh keys from api (possibly not doable with dropbear)
  - proxy could create ssh key pair and send it to the API